atsuya0/scd/README.md

 # Available Commands
 ## register
-Attach the second name to path.
+Attach the second name to the target path.

 |option|description|default|
 |-|-|-|